Swu-wanghp/DeepStO2/README.md

-# The Face of Deception: StO₂ Dataset, Pattern Analysis, and Detection Model
+# The Face of Deception: StO2 Dataset, Pattern Analysis, and Detection Model
-# Official implementation of OxyRIG-Net — a physiology-guided region–relation graph framework
-# for facial deception detection based on tissue oxygen saturation (StO₂) imaging.

 ### 🧩 Environment:
   - |